Toots and the Maytals: 2020s

+In August 2020, Vogue published a profile on Toots Hibbert highlighting his role as the musician who coined the word reggae with the 1968 single "Do the Reggay"—a term derived from the Kingston slang word "streggae."
+The profile noted the global impact of "54-46 That's My Number" as the first international reggae hit, while documenting the release of *Got to Be Tough*, the group's first studio album in over a decade and Hibbert's final project before his death in September 2020.

 On 11 September 2020, Toots and the Maytals frontman Toots Hibbert died at age 77.

 Following Hibbert's death in 2020, there was uncertainty as to if the Maytals would return.
 In November 2020, Paul Douglas and Jackie Jackson confirmed that the band would carry on, as a tribute to Hibbert.

 On 14 March 2021 at the 63rd annual Grammy Awards, Toots and The Maytals won Best Reggae Album for the album Got to be Tough.

 In July 2021 the family of Toots Hibbert issued a cease and desist letter to the members of The Maytals Band.
 The letter sought to prohibit the remaining band members from performing under the name "The Maytals" (the name the band has been performing under for over 50 years).
 Subsequently, a Toots Hibbert tribute concert where multiple artists were scheduled to perform in London on 4 September 2021 was cancelled as a result of the cease and desist letter.
 In Dec.
 2021, 50 years after The Maytals Band was assembled, the band members came to an out-of-court settlement to part ways with the estate of Toots Hibbert after the estate asserted rights of control over the Maytals name and trademark.
-The band members who were part of the original lineup in 1972 and those who joined in years between 1972-2022 are now referred to as "former members of The Maytals Band".
+The band members who were part of the original lineup in 1972 and those who joined in years between 1972–2022 are now referred to as "former members of The Maytals Band".

+In May 2023, Nathaniel “Jerry Maytal” Mathias was reported to be the only living member of original three members of The Maytals.
+At the time, Mathias returned to Jamaica after living in the United States for 43 years.
+Mathias would again be described as the only surviving member of the original Maytals during an event honoring his 90th birthday in May 2025.

-Radcliffe "Dougie" Bryan died in Florida on 16 October 2025, at the age of 78.
+Radcliffe "Dougie" Bryan, who served as a guitarist for The Maytals for nearly 50 years, died in Florida on 16 October 2025, at the age of 78.